Dating Norwegian women can be tricky. Is she Little Miss Independence? Does she want a macho man? Go figure!

 What If I Don’t Want A Girl… With A Past?

 Well, you can forget about dating Norwegians, pretty much.
 If you want a girl that doesn’t get into casual relationships with random guys from the club on a regular basis:

-- Date very young girls – straight out of high school they have not had enough time to sleep with half the town.
+- Date very young girls – straight out of high school but make sure they’re of legal age!

 - Go online – not Tinder, think premium dating platforms like International Cupid.
 The women on there are tired of the whole hookup Norwegian culture.
 Typically, they are in their late 20’s or early 30’s, they’ve had their fun and now they want to settle down.